hackgvl/nights/.github/ISSUE_TEMPLATE/highlight-meetup-groups-and-community-orgs-with-a-whiteboard---table.md

 ---

+## Tasks at the Venue
+See the ["at the venue" task list in Google Docs](https://docs.google.com/document/d/125rjwgs5GkJndW0W2NQOFAGp6f8dV33HrctWKhtORXk/edit?tab=t.0) (request view permission).

+## Past Notes
 See our earlier [whiteboard](https://github.com/hackgvl/nights/issues?q=whiteboard+in%3Atitle+is%3Aissue) issues for past notes and context.

-### Tasks
-- [ ] Whiteboard - a rolling whiteboard available from the conference rooms at OpenWorks
-- [ ] Table - we can use one of the white rolling tables that will be removed from the conference rooms